E.T. the Extra-Terrestrial: Filming

 Spielberg shot the film in roughly chronological order to achieve convincing emotional performances from his cast; it was also done to help the child actors with the workload.
 Spielberg calculated that the film would hit home harder if the children were really saying goodbye to E.T. at the end.
 In the scene in which Michael first encounters E.T., his appearance caused MacNaughton to jump back and knock down the shelves behind him.
 The chronological shoot gave the young actors an emotional experience as they bonded with E.T., making the quarantine sequences more moving.
 Spielberg ensured that the puppeteers were kept away from the set to maintain the illusion of a real alien.
 For the first time in his career, Spielberg did not storyboard most of the film, in order to facilitate spontaneity in the performances.
 The film was shot so adults, except for Dee Wallace, are never seen from the waist up in its first half, as a tribute to the cartoons of Tex Avery.
 According to Spielberg, the scene in which E.T. disguises himself as a stuffed toy in Elliott's closet was suggested by fellow director Robert Zemeckis after he read a draft of the screenplay that Spielberg had sent him.
 In between takes, the young actors spent time doing activities such as riding bicycles around the sound stages, playing Dungeons & Dragons, the game that Elliott, Michael, Steve, Tyler, and Greg play in a scene early in the film, and attending school lessons.
-The shoot was completed in 61 days, four ahead of schedule.
+The shoot was completed in 61 days, four ahead of schedule, although there were additional scenes filmed between January and February 1982.